rilen-G/thesis-mobile-app/README.md

 React Native + Expo translation of the Q&Facio owner mockup.
 The current app is a frontend prototype: its sample data and edits live in memory and reset when the app reloads.

+## Read docs
+Make sure to read the Markdown files inside docs to understand the context of the project requirements and architecture.
+Feel free to change the contents if an error is found.

 ## Run with Expo Go

 1. Install the current Expo Go app on the phone.